 STEP Program Objectives and Updates for the recently completed School Year

 Vocational Career Alternatives…The Green Economy: Before the pandemic paused life our STEP students had just scratched the surface regarding the myriad of career opportunities in the green vocational sector.
-For many of our students, both female and male, they had no idea of the potential salaries or the field work career options.
+For many of our students, both female and male, they had no idea of the potential salaries or of the field work career options.
 Present day reveals that companies are looking for “green solutions” in the race with climate change.
 In fact, the United Nations Environment Program developed a guide for youth on sustainable career choices:

 Science skills: The green economy of the future will be heavily reliant on workers with a strong science background.
 Key roles will include environmental scientists, biologists, hydrologists and biochemists.
 People in these jobs will monitor, manage and protect natural resources including land and valuable water supplies.